gi1mic/teensy2dmd/README.md

   2 x 64x32 P5 Led panels

-  1 x 5V 3A mains power supply (to power the panels)
+  1 x 5V 3A (3A or larger, 5A would be better) mains power supply (to power the panels).

   1 x Teensy3.6 (Smaller boards don't have enough RAM)